vikramnayyar/Restaurant-Rating-Prediction/README.md

 ├── LICENSE
 ├── README.md
 ```
 **Note :** Data and Model directories are empty due to Github upload size restriction.
 These directories fill up by running corresponding scripts.
 This is already explained in Technical Description section.
-The project directory structure is given as follows

 ## Installing Dependencies
 Foremost running the project, installing the dependencies is essential.